Kuwertzel/AppleMusic2Spotify/README.md

 - [ ] extend extract_artists function to also parse square brackets eg. `[feat.
 Sean Paul & Anne-Marie]`
 - [ ] create get_clean_title function
 - [ ] add "... (with ARTIST)" to get_clean_title function
+- [ ] load more than the first ~300 tracks from Apple Music.
+This will most likely require the use of selenium to scroll down for additional tracks to load.

 I might never implement the above mentioned changes since I have moved on to other projects for now.